dpi/drupal-swiftmailer/README.txt

 in $message['plain'].
 Please make sure you set $message['params']['format'] to 'text/html'.
 The Swift Mailer module will not attempt to generate a plain text version if one is already available.

+5.0 Custom settings/behavior

+If you want to add custom settings or behavior to the mailer or the message, before the it is sent, you can implement hook_swiftmailer_alter().
+See swiftmailer.api.php for an example.